Efimish/efimish.github.io/src/content/posts/how-to-start-with-obsidian.md

 to connect them - like in your brain.

 The most important are the connections between notes - **links**.
-Type `[[`
-and insert the name of another note - the connection is now established and visible on the graph.
+Type `[[` and insert the name of another note - the connection is now established and visible on the graph.
 You can even connect to missing notes and create them later.

-Then there are **folders** - the OG way of structuring data.
+Then there are **folders** - the old way of structuring data.
 They strictly separate data and allow for bulk operations.

 Finally, **tags** - they add keywords to notes.
 This is useful for finding notes.
 Unlike folders, one note can have multiple tags.

-That's enough - now you can start creating your PKMS.
+That's enough - now you can start creating your PKMS (Personal Knowledge Management System).